paretoman/votekit/tutorial/architecture.md

 ## Votes

-Some of the following is output.
+Some of the following is output from a vote caster.

 * for electionMethods
   * votePop - the fraction of the population that voted as listed.